juxor/afaq/markdown/secG3.md

-So while "anarcho"-capitalists like Walter Block speculate on how starving families renting their children to wealthy paedophiles is acceptable _"on libertarian grounds"_ it is doubtful that any individualist anarchist would be so blas about such an evil. [_"Libertarianism vs. Objectivism: A Response to Peter Schwartz,"_ pp. 39-62, **Reason Papers**, Vol. 26, Summer 2003, p.
+So while "anarcho"-capitalists like Walter Block speculate on how starving families renting their children to wealthy paedophiles is acceptable _"on libertarian grounds"_ it is doubtful that any individualist anarchist would be so blase about such an evil. [_"Libertarianism vs. Objectivism: A Response to Peter Schwartz,"_ pp. 39-62, **Reason Papers**, Vol. 26, Summer 2003, p.
 20] Tucker, for example, was well aware that liberty without equality was little more than a bad joke. _"If,"_ he argued, _"after the achievement of all